 Unquestionably, the population of this country is aging.
 Statistics show that by 2030, one in five Americans will be 65 or older.
-Over time, those figures are expected to continue to rise for an extended period of time, before stabilizing or reversing.
+Over time, the shift in demographics is expected to continue for an extended period of time, before stabilizing or reversing.
 With a growing population of senior citizens comes a higher demand for people who care for them.
 Already there are fears of a nursing shortage, as well as a shortage of doctors, caregivers and all the other professions which support the medical industry.
 All this should make it very evident that the healthcare industry is a prime one to become involved in, and an excellent choice for students looking to choose a career where their services will be in great demand.

 Nursing Associates Degrees

 The aging population, among other factors, contributes to an increased demand for nurses.
 Career college students targeting an Associates Degree in Nursing can either be complete beginners to nursing, or those who are already Licensed Practical Nurses (LPN).